Don McGregor, John Stanley to Receive 2015 Bill Finger Award

-Steve Gerber and Don Rosa received the 2013 Bill Finger Award for Excellence in Comic Book Writing.
+Don McGregor and John Stanley have been selected to receive the 2015 Bill Finger Award for Excellence in Comic Book Writing.
 The selection, made by a blue-ribbon committee chaired by writer-historian Mark Evanier, was unanimous.
-The awards were given during the Will Eisner Comic Industry Awards presentation on Friday, July 19, at Comic-Con International.

 The Bill Finger Award honors the memory of William Finger (1914–1974), who was the first and, some say, most important writer of Batman.
 Many have called him the "unsung hero" of the character and have hailed his work not only on that iconic figure but on dozens of others, primarily for DC Comics.

-In addition to Evanier, the selection committee consists of Charles Kochman (executive editor at Harry N. Abrams, book publisher), comic book writer Kurt Busiek, artist/historian Jim Amash, and writer/editor Marv Wolfman.
+In addition to Evanier, the selection committee consists of Charles Kochman (executive editor at Harry N. Abrams, book publisher), comic book writer Kurt Busiek, artist/historian Jim Amash, cartoonist Scott Shaw!, and writer/editor Marv Wolfman.

-The 2013 awards are being underwritten by DC Comics (the major sponsor), along with supporting sponsors Heritage Auctions and Maggie Thompson.
+The major sponsor for the 2015 awards is DC Comics; supporting sponsors are Heritage Auctions and Maggie Thompson.

 Bill Finger Award Recipients